 Lynn is one of the founders of The Law Center for Children & Families.
 She is a creative litigator and strategist who devotes her skills to protecting the rights of children.
 She believes the law should provide solutions, not roadblocks.
 Her 30 years of experience includes many jury and court trials, as well as helping to develop state and national laws and ethical rules for surrogacy.
-She acts as counsel to a private adoption agency, and fertility clinic, and is retained frequently by international couples coming to Wisconsin for surrogacy.
+She acts as counsel to a private adoption agency and is retained frequently by international couples coming to Wisconsin for surrogacy.
 She acted as expert witness in Mercycare Insurance Company v.
 Wisconsin Commissioner of Insurance, a Wisconsin Supreme Court case addressing maternity coverage for surrogates.

 Areas of Practice